zzcyes/bloglog/src/content/notes/redux-reading-source-code-2-createstore.md

 function getState(): S {
   if (isDispatching) {
     throw new Error(
-      'You may not call store.getState() while the reducer is executing. ' + 'The reducer has already received the state as an argument. ' + 'Pass it down from the top reducer instead of reading it from the store.'
+      "You may not call store.getState() while the reducer is executing. " + "The reducer has already received the state as an argument. " + "Pass it down from the top reducer instead of reading it from the store.", );
-    )
   }

-  return currentState as S
+  return currentState as S;
 }
 ```